feixh/feixh.github.com/index.md

 <img src="images/profile_small.jpg" alt="Smiley face" >

 ## About me
-I'm a 5-th year PhD student at [UCLA Vision Lab][about_visionlab], working with [Prof. Stefano Soatto][about_ss].
+I recently defended my Ph.D. thesis on *Inertial-aided Visual Perception of Geometry and Semantics*.
+In the past 5 years, I've been working at [UCLA Vision Lab][about_visionlab] with [Prof. Stefano Soatto][about_ss].

 My research interests include computer vision, robotics, and machine learning.
 Specifically, I'm interested in developing models (include, but not limited to, deep learning models) and engineering systems to solve real-world problems in multi-sensor settings.

-Our paper *Geo-Supervised Visual Depth Prediction* about leveraging visual-inertial sensor packages, and gravity-induced shape priors to improve depth prediction was awarded the *Best Paper in Robotic Vision* at ICRA 2019, out of 2900 submissions.
+Our paper *Geo-Supervised Visual Depth Prediction* about leveraging visual-inertial sensor packages, and gravity-induced shape priors to improve depth prediction has won the *Best Paper Award in Robot Vision* at ICRA 2019, out of 2900 submissions.

 Before joining Vision Lab, I\'ve obtained my B.Eng. from [Zhejiang University][about_zju], Hangzhou, China, 2014.
 I majored in Information and Electronic Engineering in undergraduate, and it was my great pleasure be a member of the Advanced honor Class of Engineering Education (ACEE), where I practiced a lot in mathematical modeling contests and enjoyed exchanging ideas with other engineering students.